suncoast-devs/intro-to-web-test-drive/README.md

 - Map, filter, reduce
 - Applications of Algorithms

-## Chapter Five: APIs and Bringing it all Together
+## Chapter 5: APIs and Bringing it all Together

 **Instruction:**